VET-30009 - Law, Ethics and Professional Practice

 Description of Module Assessment

-Students are to submit a poster on a chosen veterinary scenario which outlines and discusses relevant ethical or legal considerations relevant to their chosen scenario.
+Students are to submit an essay on a chosen veterinary scenario which outlines and discusses relevant ethical and legal considerations relevant to their chosen scenario.
 Students are expected to critically analyse and integrate appropriately referenced material to come to an evidence-based conclusion in their discussion points.
-1,000 words Students will receive formative feedback on a draft version of an excerpt from their poster prior to final submission.
+1,000 words Students will receive formative feedback on a draft version of an excerpt from their essay prior to final submission.

 2: Exam weighted 60%